dustinowen/BarkParks/planning.md

 ### User Stories: As a user...
 * I want an app that shows me dog parks around me
-* I want an app that keeps track of my saved parks and visits in my user profile
+* I want an app that keeps track of my saved parks and reviews I have written in my user profile
 * I want an app that allows users to leave reviews about the park, with an option to upload photos
-* I want an app that allows we to connect to other dog park visitors so we can plan meet ups for our pups
+* I want an app that allows users to add parks if they are not found in the app

 ## *Icebox* User Stories: As a user...
-* I want an app that allows users to add parks if they are not found in the app
+* I want an app that allows we to connect to other dog park visitors so we can plan meet ups for our pups
 * I want an app that allows me to 'check in' letting other users know I am at a specific park
 * I want an app that shows suggested times to visit based on the business levels I am looking for (i.e. quiet, moderate or busy park)
 * I want an app that allows me to search for dog parks with filters